pchp250g8-home-cpp-tutorials/msvc-cpp-console-numofdigits/README.md

 NumOfDigits.
 C++ Tutorials.
 Microsoft Visual Studio IDE.
-Win32 Platform.
+Windows Platform.
 Simple Input/Output.
 Algorithms.
 Console application.

 A console application project written in the C++ programming language and implemented in the Microsoft Visual Studio integrated environment.
 The Win32 Console system provides simple input/output.
 Determining the number of digits in a number entered from the keyboard.